pankajparashar-zz/pankajparashar.github.io/_posts/2014-07-06-negative-margin-positive-padding.md

 ---
 layout: post
-title: Negative Margin, Postive Padding
+title: Negative Margin, Positive Padding
 type: post
 excerpt: Neat little trick I learned from Joshua Hibbert's website, where he has effectively used this technique to design backgrounds stretching infinitely on either directions but the content respects the width.